Polaris-NetScan/ProjectSilence/README.md

 Once the address of the device is discovered, the script can handle the rest:

 ```
-$ python BlueSpy.py -a <address>
+$ python3 ProjectSilence.py -a <address>
 ```

 Note: The script might prompt for superuser permissions to modify the configuration of your **BlueZ** instance and pair it with the remote device.

 ## Troubleshooting

-`BlueSpy.py` is the main script that executes every step of the process.
+`ProjectSilence.py` is the main script that executes every step of the process.
 However, if you encounter issues with any of the phases, so it might be helpful to execute them individually:
 + `pair.py` utilizes the command-line tool `btmgmt` to modify the configuration of your **BlueZ** and initiate a pairing process with the remote device.
 The exact commands used are in the `pair` function inside `core.py`.
 + `connect.py` utilizes the command-line tool `bluetoothctl` to initiate a quick scan (necessary for BlueZ) and establish a connection to the device.
 The exact commands used are in the `connect` function inside `core.py`.
 + `just_record.py` utilizes the command-line tools `pactl` and `parecord` to search for the device in the system's audio sources (it must function as a microphone) and initiate a recording session.
 The exact commands used are in the `record` function inside `core.py`.